3scale/porta/SETUP_ORACLE.md

 1. From this repository, do `make oracle-database` and wait **_a little_**, or check `podman logs -f oracle-database` to see *DATABASE IS READY TO USE!* message.

-    1. This will create a new user to stablish regular connections with the Oracle Database.
-For that, Oracle's SYSTEM user must be used.
-    2. Alternatively, the `ORACLE_SYSTEM_PASSWORD` ENV variable might be omitted and, in this case, a valid user must be provided.
-        To create such user and GRANT it the necessary permissions, you might do the following:
+      - This will create an Oracle database container that has a "rails" user to use for development purposes.

+      - If you run oracle in another way, then you can create a development user manually like this:
         ```
         docker exec -it oracle-database sqlplus system/threescalepass@127.0.0.1:1521/systempdb
         ```